Bucks vs. Pacers Player Props Betting Odds

 |3PM

-- The 27.5-point prop bet for Damian Lillard on Thursday is 1.9 higher than his scoring average on the season (25.6).
+- The 26.5-point prop bet for Damian Lillard on Wednesday is 1.4 higher than his scoring average on the season (25.1).

-- His rebound average -- 4.5 per game -- equals his prop bet on Thursday.
+- He averages the same number of rebounds as his prop bet on Wednesday (4.5).

-- He has knocked down 2.9 three-pointers per game, 0.6 fewer than his over/under on Thursday.
+- He has knocked down 2.9 three-pointers per game, 0.6 less than his prop bet total on Wednesday.

 Get tickets for any NBA game this season at Ticketmaster!